Jüri Martinson, 83, of Storrs, died Dec 26, 2019. He was born July 12,

 A Spring memorial service will be held.

-To send flowers to Jüri's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Jüri Martinson, please visit our floral store.